Renata-Romanelli/Power-BI/README.md

 ## Clube do Livro

-Create a dashboard from CLUbe do Livro metrics
+Create a dashboard from Clube do Livro metrics

 Dashboard was created in desktop version: